david-gallardo/SMART-Review/README.md

 # SMART Review

 **SMART Review** stands for **Systematic Manuscript Analysis and Review Tool**.
 It is an AI-driven project designed to automate and streamline the screening and evaluation process of research manuscripts for systematic reviews.
-The tool leverages local large language models (LLMs) via the LMStudio API to assess articles against predefined inclusion and exclusion criteria.
+The tool leverages local large language models (LLMs) via the LMStudio API to assess articles against predefined inclusion and exclusion criteria. **The research question and screening criteria are externalized in text files (inclusion_criteria.txt, exclusion_criteria.txt, research_question.txt) located in the scripts/utilities folder.**

 ## Features